 Afterwards we decided to head back to our digs to freshen up.
 It’s easy to find where we’re staying, Shymkent might be Kazakhstan’s third largest city but there is a cow that lives in front of the house next door in a pen on the sidewalk.

-When we’d caught our breath we headed out in the early evening back to the main street.
+When we’d caught our breath again we headed out in the early evening back to the main street.
 We explored the other end of it, finding exchange offices (we changed US$50 just to be sure we wouldn’t run short) and a supermarket and a few nice bars and restaurants.
 With an absence of corner shops we got some water from the supermarket before spending the rest of the evening at one of the bars with a nice outdoor area.
 It wasn’t late when we left but it had gone dark and we got slightly lost on the way back when we couldn’t quite remember which side street was ours but we knew we weren’t far away so it didn’t take too much finding.

 We were slightly alarmed when the hotel’s aircon stopped sometime between showering and fluffing around before going to bed.
 Opening the window revealed the temperature hadn’t really dropped so we were worried we might boil to death in the night, but after a few weeks of trying to sleep in all manner of beds and places we’re finally reaching the point of being tired enough to sleep anywhere and for only the second night slept solid.